Why Strategic Training and Development is Essential for Long-Term Business Success

 Initiative: Capability building

 There’s not a lot to say here that hasn’t already been said.
-Capabilities—technical or soft, core or complementary—need to be continuously developed in your existing as they determine your long-term success.
+Capabilities—technical or soft, core or complementary—need to be continuously developed in your existing workforce as they determine your long-term success.
 Sometimes, you can’t hire for emerging skills.
 That’s where the stretch assignment comes in.

 Program: Stretch assignments